High-level programming language: Abstraction penalty

 A high-level language provides features that standardize common tasks, permit rich debugging, and maintain architectural agnosticism.
 On the other hand, a low-level language requires the coder to work at a lower-level of abstraction which is generally more challenging, but does allow for optimizations that are not possible with a high-level language.
 This abstraction penalty for using a high-level language instead of a low-level language is real, but in practice, low-level optimizations rarely improve performance at the user experience level.
 None the less, code that needs to run quickly and efficiently may require the use of a lower-level language, even if a higher-level language would make the coding easier to write and maintain.
 In many cases, critical portions of a program mostly in a high-level language are coded in assembly in order to meet tight timing or memory constraints.
 A well-designed compiler for a high-level language can produce code comparable in efficiency to what could be coded by hand in assembly, and the higher-level abstractions sometimes allow for optimizations that beat the performance of hand-coded assembly.
 Since a high-level language is designed independent of a specific computing system architecture, a program written in such a language can run on any computing context with a compatible compiler or interpreter.

 Unlike a low-level language that is inherently tied to processor hardware, a high-level language can be improved, and new high-level languages can evolve from others with the goal of aggregating the most popular constructs with improved features.
 For example, Scala maintains backward compatibility with Java.
-Code written in Java continue to be usable even if a developer switches to Scala.
+Code written in Java continues to be usable even if a developer switches to Scala.
 This makes the transition easier and extends the lifespan of a codebase.
 In contrast, low-level programs rarely survive beyond the system architecture which they were written for.